fbpx

 non-fiction books

 SynopsisFriends, Lovers and the Big Terrible Thing is the riveting story of acclaimed actor Matthew Perry, taking us along on his journey from childhood ambition to fame, addiction, and recovery in the aftermath of a life-threatening health scare.
+Sadly, Matthew Perry passed under a year after his memoir was published.

 About the writer: